anuraghazra/anuraghazra.github.io/content/case-studies/005-gyrododge.md

 }
 ```

-In render function i just used p5js's `vertex` method to draw the polygonal shape
+In render function, I just used p5js's `vertex` method to draw the polygonal shape

 ```js
 render() {